McK-Atk-222/HelpHive-Service-App/README.md

 ## Usage
 As a new user, I can register by selecting a username, email, password, and role.
-As an existing user, I can log in using my credentials As an Employee, I can see my assigned tasks
-As a Manager, I can assign tasks and update employees task status As an Administrator, I can manage other users accounts As a non-registered user, I can submit public help requests through the homepage without creating an account.
+As an existing user, I can log in using my credentials As an Employee, I can see my tasks and edit case notes As a Manager, I can assign tasks and update all elements of task cards as including completion status As an Administrator, I can manage other users accounts As a non-registered user, I can submit public help requests through the homepage without creating an account.